kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

     longitude component looks like  10° 5′ 38″ O

-In order to convert the GPS values from *DMS* to *DD*, we define functions, that will do the conversion for us.
+In order to convert the GPS values from *DMS* to *DD*, we define functions that will do the conversion for us.
 We test the output of the function to make sure the output is as expected.

 ```python